1972 visit by Richard Nixon to China: Aftermath

-Nixon's visit to China was well-planned.
-The media presented Nixon communicating with Chinese government officials, attending dinners, and being accorded tours with other people of influence.
+Nixon and his aides carefully planned the trip to have the biggest possible impact on television audiences in the United States.
+The media coverage of the trip was overwhelmingly positive and presented Nixon communicating with Chinese government officials, attending dinners, and being accorded tours with other people of influence.
+Later interviews with correspondents who traveled with the President show how eager they were to be on the trip, which some labeled the most important summit meeting ever.
 Max Frankel of The New York Times received the Pulitzer Prize for International Reporting for his coverage of the event.

 The aftermath of the Watergate scandal later in 1972 led Nixon to deprioritize further diplomatic efforts with the PRC.
-This resulted in putting off deliberations over the establishment of a Beijing-Washington hotline, which was first proposed during the visit to China and discussed between Kissinger and Zhou in November 1973 meetings.
+This resulted in putting off deliberations over the establishment of a hotline between DC and Beijing, which was first proposed during the visit to China and discussed between Kissinger and Zhou in November 1973 meetings.
 The Beijing-Washington hotline was later created in 2007.

+In fall 1971, Vietnam Prime Minister Phạm Văn Đồng had unsuccessfully asked Mao to cancel the planned Nixon visit.
+The process of China and the United States improving their relationship was interpreted by Vietnamese leadership as a betrayal of the China-Vietnam relationship and created tensions.

 The visit inspired John Adams' 1987 opera Nixon in China.
 It was also the subject of a PBS documentary film, American Experience: Nixon's China Game.

-Nixon's visit played a role in leading to the September 1972 Japan-China Joint Communiqué.
+Nixon's visit played a role in leading to the September 1972 Japan–China Joint Communiqué.
 In his discussion with Japanese PM Kakuei Tanaka, Mao Zedong recounted, "I told Nixon, 'I voted for you when you ran for President.
 You still don't know.'"
 Mao said that he had no interest in Japan's Communist Party, and "also voted" for Kakuei Tanaka.

 Nixon's visit played a role in opening China to U.S. trade eventually putting downward pressure on U.S. inflation.

+As prospects of China-U.S. rapprochement improved following the visit, China's focus on its Third Front campaign to develop basic and heavy industry in its rugged interior gradually declined.
+Rapprochement between the United States and China decreased the fear of invasion which, along with fears of Soviet invasion, had motivated the Third Front construction.

 In 1979, there was a state visit by Deng Xiaoping to the United States from January to February, the first official visit to the U.S. by a senior leader of the P.R.C.
 Deng met with then-sitting President Jimmy Carter and ex-President Nixon at a state dinner in the White House.